BideoWego/okodin/README.md

-assignment_okodin
+solution_okodin
 =================

-A dating app using complex forms for Vikings to find their perfect match because thunder gods need love too :)
+Build a dating app so Viking thunder gods can find love <3